the French flag Hegel

 Contemporary philosophy

-Hegel was a German philosopher of the 19th century (1770-1831).
+Hegel was a German philosopher of the nineteenth century (1770-1831).
 He was born in Stuttgart and studied at the seminary in Tübingen, where he became friends with Hölderlin and Schelling.
-He became a tutor in Bern and Frankfurt and then taught at the University of Jena.
-He wrote the Phenomenology of Spirit.
-Holding a chair at the University of Heidelberg and then Berlin, his fame grew as other works appeared, such as his Outlines of the Philosophy of Right.
+He worked as a tutor in Bern and Frankfurt before teaching at the University of Jena, where he wrote the Phenomenology of Spirit.
+Holding chairs at the Universities of Heidelberg and then Berlin, his fame grew with the publication of further works, including his Outlines of the Philosophy of Right.

 book cover